-At present, we are only able to provide introductory Level I CPE units for students currently enrolled in degree programs at Denver Seminary.
+At present, we are only able to provide introductory CPE units for students currently enrolled in degree programs at Denver Seminary.
 Nor do we offer residencies.

-- For current Denver Seminary students, CPE will require a $300 fee in addition to class tuition for the CHP 650/775 seminary unit/course.
+- Acceptance into a Level l/ll unit will require a $300 fee in addition to class tuition for the CHP 650/775 seminary unit/course.

 Only those CEC applicants accepted, or able to be accepted, under Denver Seminary’s requirements for hiring as Associated (Adjunct), Part-time, or Full-time faculty are eligible for acceptance into the Center’s Certified Educator Candidate CPE program.
 Our earliest application acceptance date is in Fall 2021.
 The earliest start date would be in Spring 2022.